oracle-livelabs/database/kubernetes-for-oracledbas/deploy-stack/deploy-stack.md

 * Deploy the Oracle Resource Manager (ORM) Stack
 * Learn about Infrastructure as Code (IaC) and Terraform
-* Learn about Configuration Management and Ansible
+* Learn about Configuration Management (CM) and Ansible

 ### Prerequisites